robertharris-xyz/nvim-config/README.md

 - Update the Markdown Table of Contents: `:UpdateToc`.
 - Remove the Markdown Table of Contents: `:RemoveToc`.

+## Godot Support

+Godot support is inside this configuration, however a few things have to be done manually in order to get it working.
+This is based off the information in [the `vim-godot` Github repository]:

+1. In Godot, open Menu `Editor/Editor Settings/General/External`.
+    1. Tick `Use external editor`.
+    2. In `Exec Path`, add the Neovim executable path.
+    3. In `Exec Flags`, add the following: `--server ./godothost --remote-send "<C-\><C-N>:n {file}<CR>{line}G{col}|"`
+2. Add the `nvimgd` script in this repository to a location in `$PATH`:
+    - For example: `/usr/local/bin/nvimgd`

+To use Neovim with Godot, run the `nvimgd` script from within a Godot project (where the `project.godot` file is located).
+You should ensure that the Godot editor is running *before* running Neovim.

+With this enabled, clicking scripts in Godot will open them in a new buffer in Neovim.

 ## Known Issues

 - `iamcco/markdown-preview.nvim` plugin is a bit of a pain to get working.
 As of writing, the solution to the problem was mentioned here: [https://github.com/iamcco/markdown-preview.nvim/issues/558#issuecomment-1677712446](https://github.com/iamcco/markdown-preview.nvim/issues/558#issuecomment-1677712446)
     - "I discovered the error, I needed to manually run `npm install` in the plugin folder `cd ~/.local/share/nvim/lazy/markdown-preview.nvim`".
 - An error might be received with treesitter's ability to parse the bash scripting language.
     - Solution is to execute: `:echo nvim_get_runtime_file('parser', v:true`.
-If the output received has two parsers (e.g. one of them is the default nvim parser `/usr/local/lib/nvim/parser`), rename the unneeded one, and the error should go away on subsequent boots of neovim.
+If the output received has two parsers (e.g. one of them is the default nvim parser `/usr/local/lib/nvim/parser`), rename the unneeded one, and the error should go away on subsequent boots of Neovim.
+- For some reason, running `:GodotRunFZF` results in an error claiming that `fzf` is not installed, even when it is.
+I'm not sure what causes this issue...